• Skip to primary navigation

 Instructions

-• Serve in a bowl topped with cheese and parsley.
-Or serve rolled up in a whole wheat wrap or 2 corn tortillas.
+• Step 5 - Serve in a bowl topped with cheese and parsley or roll up in a wrap with some cheese and parsley mixed in.

 Notes